 Conformity assessment element Manufacturer/representative responsibility Conformity assessment requirement Quality management system a) Establish and maintain a full quality management system or may exclude design and development controls, process control and inspection and testing; and/or b) Keep evidence (validation report) on the aspect of manufacture concerned with securing and maintaining sterile condition if the medical device is to be supplied sterile Pre-market and regulatory audit not required Post-market surveillance system a) Establish and maintain post-market surveillance system b) Record and evaluate reports of adverse events c) Document, maintain and implement: i.
 Complaint handling ii.
 Distribution records iii.Mandatory problem/adverse event reporting iv.
 Field corrective action v.
-Recall Pre-market and regulatory audit not required Regulatory audits may be conducted as deemed necessary by the authority Technical documentation Prepare summary of technical documentations (refer to MDA/GD/0008: CSDT) and have available for review on request Pre-market submission of CSDT not required.
+Recall Pre-market and regulatory audit not required Regulatory audits may be conducted as deemed necessary by the authority Technical documentationPrepare summary of technical documentations (refer to MDA/GD/0008: CSDT) and have availablenot required.
+May be request by the authority for the purp Pre-market submission of CSDT not required.
 May be requested by the authority for the purpose of investigating specific safety or regulatory concerns Declaration of conformity Prepare declaration of conformity as per specified in MDA/GD/0025 Manufacturer/representative to submit during registration process, keep on file and present on request by the authority